Why a French dog name?

 Other names that represent cities and places around France that would suit your dog include:

-Male French names for the boys
+Male French dog names

-Prominent French personalities who inspire dog names
+Prominent French personalities who inspire French dog names

 There are many people who are an inspiration when taking a look at French history.
 Both people and pets are named after such people.
 You can look up the history behind some of these personalities and if your dog represents some of these qualities then why not name him or her after such people.
 Some of the most prominent French dog names inspired by personalities include: